This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 Jump to:

-- It's one of those soup recipes that quickly come together in one large pot with the help of an immersion blender.
+- It's easy: Everything comes together in one soup pot and is mixed with the help of an immersion blender or hand blender.

-- The soups' lovely velvety texture contains no heavy cream.
+- It's comforting yet light: The orange carrot soup has a lovely velvety texture and creamy consistency but contains no heavy cream.

-- I also share a few substitutions and adaptions to suit your mood and taste.
+- It's so adaptable: I share a few substitutions and adaptions to suit your mood and taste.

-Olive oil: You only need a little to sauté the garlic, shallots, and bell pepper.
-It will release their aroma and create a beautiful, tasty base for this soup.
+Olive oil: It's to sauté the garlic, shallots, and bell pepper.
+It will release their aroma and create a beautiful, tasty base for this carrot orange soup.

 Garlic cloves: They give flavor to the base of the soup.